-- 1. Age A person belonging to a particular age (eg 16 year olds) or range of ages (eg 16 25 year olds). - 2.
-Disability A person has a disability if they have a physical or mental impairment which has a substantial and long-term adverse effect on that person's ability to carry out normal day-to-day activities.
-Long-term means that the disability has lasted or is likely to last for at least 12 months.
-Substantial means more than minor or trivial. - 3.
-Gender Reassignment This is the process of transitioning from one gender to another.
-This transitioning process is a personal process, rather than a medical process, i.e. it does not require someone to undergo medical treatment in order to be protected.
-Transgender refers to a person who has the protected characteristic of gender reassignment.
-It is important not to confuse gender reassignment with sexual orientation.
-A transsexual person can be a gay man, lesbian, heterosexual or bisexual. - 4.
-Marriage and Civil Partnership Marriage is defined as a 'union between a man and a woman or between a same-sex couple'.
+- 1. Age Protection against unfair treatment due to age.
+A person belonging to a particular age (for example 32 year olds) or range of ages (for example, 18 to 30 year olds). - 2.
+Disability A person has a disability if she or he has a physical or mental impairment which has a substantial and long-term adverse effect on that person's ability to carry out normal day-to-day activities. - 3.
+Gender Reassignment Where a person undergoes, or proposes to undergo, a process to reassign their sex. - 4.
+Marriage and Civil Partnership Marriage is a union between a man and a woman or between a same-sex couple. - 5.
 Same-sex couples can also have their relationships legally recognised as 'civil partnerships'.
-Civil partners must be treated the same as married couples on a wide range of legal matters. - 5.
-Pregnancy, Maternity & Adoption- Pregnancy is the condition of being pregnant or expecting a baby.
+Civil partners must not be treated less favourably than married couples (except where permitted by the Equality Act). - 6.
+Pregnancy, Maternity Pregnancy is the condition of being pregnant or expecting a baby.
 Maternity refers to the period after the birth, and is linked to maternity leave in the employment context.
-Adoption is the act of legally becoming a parent of a child not biologically the employee's own.
-In the non-work context, protection against maternity discrimination is for 26 weeks after giving birth or adopting a child, and this includes treating a woman unfavourably because she is breastfeeding.
-However, an employee can still claim discrimination out of this timescale if they believe they have been treated unfairly by reason of Pregnancy, Maternity or Adoption. - 6.
-Race Race refers to a group of people defined by their race, colour, nationality (including citizenship) and ethnic or national origins. - 7.
-Religion or Belief Religion means any religion and includes a lack of religion.
-A religion need not be mainstream or well-known to gain protection as a religion.
-However, it must have a clear structure and belief system.
-Belief means any religious or philosophical belief and includes a lack of belief.
-Generally, a belief should affect your life choices or the way you live for it to be included in the definition. - 8.
-Sex Sex, as recorded on a birth certificate or in a gender recognition certificate. - 9.
-Sexual Orientation A person's sexual attraction towards persons of the same sex (ie a gay man or a lesbian), persons of the opposite sex (ie heterosexual) or persons of either sex (ie bisexual).
+In the non-work context, protection against maternity discrimination is for 26 weeks after giving birth, and this includes treating a woman unfavourably because she is breastfeeding. - 7.
+Race A race is a group of people defined by their colour, nationality (including citizenship) ethnicity or national origins.
+A racial group can be made up of more than one distinct racial group, such as Black British. - 8.
+Religion or Belief Religion refers to any religion, including a lack of religion.
+Belief refers to any religious or philosophical belief and includes a lack of belief.
+Generally, a belief should affect your life choices or the way you live for it to be included in the definition. - 9.
+Sex A man or a woman following the UK Supreme Court ruling on 16 April 2025, a person's sex is as recorded on their birth certificate. - 10.
+Sexual Orientation -Whether a person's sexual attraction is towards their own sex, the opposite sex or to both sexes.